Munafo Core Values: MCV08 — Listen To Be Clear

 As in the personal Iterative Awareness exercise, it is common to repeat the questions, perhaps switching roles each time, and to continue until a (relatively) positive result is achieved.

-Although this process appears aimed at "dealing with negative emotion" it is actually quite effective for positive emotion situations too.
-Try using the process with your spouse, partner or significant other sometime, to address something they did that made you feel love or other good feelings towards them.
+Although this process appears aimed at "dealing with negative emotion" (and in that context is sometimes called "list clearning" within Men's circles), it is actually quite effective for positive emotion situations too.
+Try using the process with your spouse, partner or significant other sometime, to address something they did, about which you feel love or other good feelings towards them.

 Active and Passive Listening